Clarifai/docs/docs/clarifai-basics/community.md

 :::info

-No login is required to explore our Clarifai Community platform.
+No login is required to explore our Clarifai platform.

 :::